MuriloMir/Decimal-calculator/README.md

 # Decimal-Calculator
-A module written in D which implements functions for you to perform calculations with the decimal number system rather than the binary number system.
+This is a module written in D which implements functions for you to perform calculations with the decimal number system rather than the binary number system.
+The idea is to bypass the precision loss that happens as a result of the binary system, with this module you can perform FP math with total precision, even for numbers that are very big or very tiny.